University of Southern Mississippi

 - Modern British History

-- Cultural History
+- British Military History

 - Modern British History

-- Cultural History
+- History of Africa

 Andrew P. Haley (PhD, University of Pittsburgh, 2005)

-- American Culture
+- History of American Culture

 - American Home Fronts

-- American Labor During War
+- American Labor during War

-- American Culture
+- History of American Culture

 - American Home Fronts

-- American Labor During War
+- American Labor during War

 Brian LaPierre (PhD, University of Chicago, 2006)